Pecos River water or watershed scenery in New Mexico

 If the Pecos is high, muddy, closed, warm, or crowded, compare the Cimarron, Chama, or San Juan based on whether a freestone or tailwater plan fits better.

-Pecos and NM 63 corridor
+Pecos and NM 63 area

 Terrero to Cowles